github/develop.github.com/README.markdown

 This is the code and data behind <http://develop.github.com>.

-All content can be found in the _posts/ direcotry.
+All content can be found in the _posts/ directory.

 Dependencies, Getting Started